lesimore/_m/README.md

 `x` - this command sets the value of a cell to *0*.

 Each program is built up of **pages**, which are each individual files.
 Each **page** can have at most one conditional, one movement, and one value command.
-At the end of a file, there is a filename enclosed in two |s.
+At the end of a file, there is a filename enclosed in two *|*s.

+Now, you may be wondering how you can get input, or how you can output information, and the answer is complicated.
+To input information, you have to make a seires of input pages that input data into some cells.
+The solution of the next problem is integrated into the interpreter.
+At the end of a program, the values of each cell are printed out.
+To output characters, you simply have to encode them into binary, and then have the user of your program decode them.